Cold Blooded (Grimm): Plot

 Opening quote: "But for the pit confounders, let them go, and find as little mercy as they show!"

 Adalind (Claire Coffee) meets with Prince Viktor Chlodwig zu Schellendorf von Konigsburg (Alexis Denisof), Eric's replacement.
 Viktor wants to find out who killed Eric and also says that he is Renard's (Sasha Roiz) cousin.
 Adalind tells him about Renard and also about Nick (David Giuntoli), identifying him as a Grimm.
 Back in Portland, a man named Gregorek (Matthew Willig) breaks into a house and begins to rob it.
 Someone enters the house and Gregorek kills him using his Wesen form.

 When Nick and Hank (Russell Hornsby) investigate the scene, Nick thinks that the creature was a Siegbarste again.
-Meanwhile, a city worker lowers to a sewer to fix it when he hears sounds from inside and is killed by a creature.
+Meanwhile, a city worker enters the sewer to fix it when he hears sounds from inside and is killed by a creature.
 In Vienna, Renard (Sasha Roiz) and Meisner (Damien Puckler) meet with Sebastien (Christian Lagadec), who reveals that Viktor will meet with two men, Frenay and Tavitian, the former being the prime suspect of Eric's murder.

 Nick and Hank are sent to investigate the murder and while inspecting the sewers, Wu (Reggie Lee) finds the worker's leg.
 In his backpack, many items from the robbed houses are revealed, linking the murderer to the man killed in the house.
 The examination also reveals that the marks belong to that of an alligator.
 Monroe (Silas Weir Mitchell) suggests that the killer is a Gelumcaedus.
 Along with Rosalee (Bree Turner) and Juliette (Bitsie Tulloch), Nick and Hank find that the Gelumcaedus are ancient creatures who protected the sewers.